ekamil/kindle-vocab-md/README.md

 ```

 ## Results
-Can be either a single Markdown table or a folder containing file for each book or each word.
+Can be either a single Markdown table or a folder containing file for each book and for each word.

 All three options should preserve place for comments